dawnho/carapp/DESIGNDOC.md

 4. Add in helper text for the inputs, that shows the requirements for those fields, ex. mileage should not exceed 300,000

 5. Add in live form validation

+6. Clean up the way I store field data between all of the inputs